 On the open road, we'd suggest using Highway mode for two reasons.
 One, for maximum radar-detection range.
 Two, to restore the audible alerts for low-signal-strength encounters.
 Left accidentally in City mode, the range of many detectors will be so limited they won't warn of radar working traffic far down the road ahead.

 In areas where photo radar is used, those driving with a GPS-enabled radar detector should remember that City (or Auto) mode reduces detection range.
 Photo radar is unbelievably tough to detect—and the job's even tougher in City mode.
 Blunder into the beam of a Redflex or ATS photo radar unit and the detector will need every decibel of sensitivity to spot the feeble signal soon enough.

 Secret #9: Adjust your speed instantly

 When you get a strong signal-strength alert, it means the radar is close by, possibly already clocking you.
-But there are occasions when radar behaves.
-So even when it seems a waste of time, adjust your speed promptly.
+But there are occasions when radar misbehaves.
+So even when it seems like a waste of time, adjust your speed promptly.
 You might get lucky.

 Secret #10: Stay Alert

 It sounds like common sense but face it, there are different levels of alertness.
 A detector will sometimes tip the scales in your favor, but the inattentive who stray much beyond 10-12 mph over the limit will eventually get nailed.